"Exemplary in her commitment to use the law to further the interests of the most disadvantaged groups in society"

 Much of Louise’s casework has focused on public law discrimination challenges arising from breaches of the public sector equality duty.
 She represented the claimants in the leading Court of Appeal case of R (Bracking & Others) v SSWP, quashing the Government’s decision to close the Independent Living Fund.
 Louise used the equality duty to force the Bank of England to include a new female historical figure on banknotes ahead of schedule, and to stop the Home Office continuing with its “Go home or get arrested” advertising campaign.
 Louise also acted for the claimants in the successful early equality duty challenges brought using s71 of the Race Relations Act (the race equality duty) and s49A of the Disability Discrimination Act (the disability equality duty).
 She has advised on a number of gender equality duty cases and regularly represents women’s organizations on a wide range of public law issues.
-She regularly advises and represents claimants seeking to challenge the reductions in public sector funding and services, including funding cuts to support groups for people with learning disabilities and women’s refuges.
+She frequently advises and represents claimants seeking to challenge reductions in public sector funding and services, including funding cuts to user-led organisations run by disabled people, as well as women’s refuges and other women-only services.

 Louise is a founding member of the Deaf and Disabled People’s Legal Network, set up by Inclusion London to bring together DDPOs and lawyers to raise understanding of the legal system, legislation, case law and policy that relates to the quality of life, rights and inclusion of Deaf and disabled people.
 She was nominated and shortlisted for a Legal Aid Lawyer of the Year award for her work with the Network.
 Louise also provides legal expertise to the Disability Justice Project run by Inclusion London and increasingly litigates on behalf of disabled people in private law discrimination cases about access to goods and services.